 We explore the main differences between high street vs. medical-grade skincare products and why anti-ageing is such a focus for skincare fans.

 What are the scientific differences behind these different categories?

-The most superficial layer where we can see aging is the Epidermis.
+The most superficial, or top layer of skin where we can see ageing is called the epidermis.
 The deeper layer where the actual healing happens (where elastin and fibroblasts are produced) is called the dermal layer.
-This is where the cellular turnover process begins.
-The period of time it takes for adult skin to complete the cellular turnover process takes around six weeks.
-Whereas children take around two weeks.
-It can take adults four times as long to heal from wounds than children.
-This is why our skin becomes thinner as we get older and we begin to see the effects of aging on our skin as we grow older.
+This is where the cellular turnover process begins and the average time it takes for adult skin to complete a cellular turnover is around six weeks.
+As we get older, our skin becomes thinner and we begin to see the effects of ageing on our skin.

-“Retinoids, when prescribed by an experienced professional, are de-aging wonder drugs.
+“Retinoids, when prescribed by an experienced professional, are de-ageing wonder drugs.
 Essentially, they turn back the clock on the skin, convincing it that it has returned to a state where it was less susceptible to the blemishes and damage we develop as we get older.
 Because of this, it is essential that we protect skin undergoing retinoid treatment as we would our children’s skin.
 Retinoids and Tretinoin can help undo blemishes, sun damage, scars, and hyperpigmentation and facilitate the skin’s ability to repair itself.
 This is something that comes very easily to children’s skin.
-The cosmetic industry is not permitted to use retinoids in its formulations, and are limited to using far less active analogs, True Retinoids, or Vitamin A derivatives can only be prescribed and used under the supervision of a qualified prescriber and medical professional, because, just as they can work wonders, they can also be harmful if not issued by a clinician who knows what they are doing.”
+The cosmetic industry is not permitted to use retinoids in its formulations, and are limited to using far less active analogues, True Retinoids, or Vitamin A derivatives can only be prescribed and used under the supervision of a qualified prescriber and medical professional, because, just as they can work wonders, they can also be harmful if not issued by a clinician who knows what they are doing.”